ShenCiao/CialloVulkan/README.md

 Ciallo is greatly inspired by [Blender Grease Pencil](https://docs.blender.org/manual/en/latest/grease_pencil/introduction.html).
 It's a wonderful toolsets based on polyline in 3D space inside Blender.
 Here are some successful artworks drawn with polyline method (in blender): [GPencil open project](https://cloud.blender.org/p/gallery/5b642e25bf419c1042056fc6).

 For now, Ciallo is more of a personal research project.
-But I literally wish it could shine as an free open-source software like Krita or Blender.
+But I literally wish it could shine as an free open-source software.
 Artists would love to paint/animate their artworks and researchers could easily develop and test their 2D geometry/rendering algorithm in a real production environment.
 Help me out by staring on this project and follow up the evolution of 2D computer graphics.

 ## Feature Previews